michael-c-nguyen/.streamlit/README.md

 the `secrets.toml` file, place the following code from below with your information.
 One database and schema is okay.

+* Run the program from the command line using `streamlit run "I. Main.py"`

 ### [snowflake]

 ### user = "xxx"